Taita thrush: Distribution

 The Taita thrush is a forest-dependent endemic bird confined to four forests in the Taita Hills in the south east of Kenya: Mbololo, Chawia, Yale and Ngangao.
 The forests cover a tiny 342 ha.
 Conservationists are using birds, with the thrush as the flagship species, to champion the conservation of the Taita Hills forests.

 Ecology

 It is restricted to montane moist forests.
 Despite its natural native habitat having been severely logged in the past, it has avoided forests with secondary growth, shrub vegetation, and cultivated areas.
 Extensive research has shown only minimal migration between the fragmented populations.

 Conservation

 The Taita Thrush, facing a precarious status with an estimated population of about 1,400 individuals, encountered a notable decline over recent years.
 Various population assessments suggest decreases, particularly in subpopulations across Mbololo, Ngangao, and Chawia.
 However, these figures come with uncertainties due to assumptions about habitat density and the use of estimation models.
-Urgent conservation actions are imperative to protect the Taita Hills' environment and address habitat degradation, fragmentation, and invasive species threats to secure the thrush's future.